BSN Frequently Asked Questions

-Is the BSN program at ECU a direct admit program?
+Is the traditional BSN program at ECU a direct admit program?

 How many students are admitted to the BSN program each semester?